stefanofa/awesome/TOPICS.md

 ## agi

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work for you based on what you do.
-AI finally knows what you are doing
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work based on what you do.
+24/7 local screen & mic recording for the superintelligence era

 ## computer-vision

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work for you based on what you do.
-AI finally knows what you are doing
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work based on what you do.
+24/7 local screen & mic recording for the superintelligence era

 *   [software-mansion/react-native-executorch](https://github.com/software-mansion/react-native-executorch) - Declarative way to run AI models in React Native on device, powered by ExecuTorch.

 ## multimodal

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work for you based on what you do.
-AI finally knows what you are doing
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work based on what you do.
+24/7 local screen & mic recording for the superintelligence era

 *   [genkit-ai/genkit](https://github.com/genkit-ai/genkit) - Open-source framework for building AI-powered apps in JavaScript, Go, and Python, built and used in production by Google